Viewfinder Camera DatabaseUPDATED

 Choose between continuous and single-shot autofocusing.
 The focus indicator show when focusing is in progress.
 Turn off the indicator for absolutely clutter-free viewing.
 And there's also an optional beep when the image is in focus.

 Combine continuous autofocusing with the lock to stop focusing any time.
-In single AF mode the AF lock button is used to start focusing.
+In single AF mode the lock button changes function and starts focusing.

 Artist's Viewfinder continuously adjusts the exposure and white balance of the live view image.
 The measurement point can lie anywhere on the screen.